YehudaGurovich/Advanced-Computer-Networks/Labs/Final Assignment/assignment/proposalv2.md

 ### Steps Taken

 1. **Step 1**: Examine the "Our Services" section on the homepage.
 Noting that each line starts with a capital letter, combine these letters to form the word "CURL."
 2. **Step 2**: Use the `curl` command on the website to reveal a hidden message.
 The message contains words with extra spacing.
-Combining these words reveals: "route is secret message".
-This indicates the secret route: [ctf.yehudagurovich.com/secretmessage](http://ctf.yehudagurovich.com/secretmessage).
+Combining these words reveals: "route is secret mission".
+This indicates the secret route: [ctf.yehudagurovich.com/secretmission](http://ctf.yehudagurovich.com/secretmission).
 3. **Step 3**: Access the hidden route to download the necessary executable file.

 ### Result